Rafael Barba: Character within SVU

 Barba leaves the DA's office midway through the nineteenth season, in the episode "The Undiscovered Country."
 His regrets over having left his comatose father on life support lead him to disconnect the life support system for Drew Householder, an infant in a persistent vegetative state whose parents have been feuding about whether to end the child's life.
 DA Jack McCoy (Sam Waterston) insists on prosecuting him for murder.
 Although he is acquitted, Barba decides that it is time to move on, after 21 years as a prosecutor.
 He is replaced by Peter Stone (Philip Winchester).

 Barba is later seen in the 21st season episode "Redemption in Her Corner", video chatting with Benson while he is investigating voter fraud in Iowa.
 He wishes Benson an early happy birthday and promises to meet up with her in New York at a later time.
 Barba is next seen in the 22nd season episode "Sightless in a Savage Land", having returned to New York to work with the Innocence Project.
-Benson and Tutuola ask him for help negotiating a lenient plea bargain for a military veteran charged with murdering his daughter's rapist.
+Benson and Sergeant Fin Tutuola (Ice-T) ask him for help negotiating a lenient plea bargain for a military veteran charged with murdering his daughter's rapist.
 He meets with Carisi, who has since become an ADA, and who refuses to discuss a plea deal unless Barba himself defends the veteran.
 Barba agrees, and he and Carisi end up competing against each other in the courtroom.
 After the veteran is found guilty of manslaughter, Barba has a friendly drink with Carisi and leaves to visit his mother before she goes to Florida.
 On the way out, he bumps into Benson, who notes that he used his defense for the client more as a way to find redemption for euthanizing Drew.
 Barba responds that he is still trying to find a way to move on from his past.
 After affirming that they miss each other, the two wish each other a Happy New Year.

 In the 23rd season episode "People vs. Richard Wheatley", Barba angers both Benson and her former partner, Detective Elliot Stabler (Christopher Meloni), by defending mobster Richard Wheatley (Dylan McDermott), the man who ordered the murder of Stabler's wife Kathy (Isabel Gillies).
 During the trial, he argues that the NYPD framed Wheatley, and casts doubt on the prosecution's case by questioning Stabler about his PTSD and his relationship with Wheatley's ex-wife Angela (Tamara Taylor).
 After Benson tells Barba how betrayed she feels by his actions, Barba realizes that he has gone too far, and declines Wheatley's offer to become his consigliere after the trial.
 After a mistrial occurs with the jury deadlocked, Barba appears in the spin-off series Law & Order: Organized Crime episode "The Christmas Episode", in which he visits Wheatley in prison to inform him that the murder charges are being dropped and that he is being released from prison.
 Though Wheatley asks Barba to reconsider his offer, Barba still refuses to associate with the crime boss any further.